rasheeda/NasaraMobileApiPhpClient/README.md

-# Nasara Mobile PHP API Client
+# Nasara Mobile PHP API Client Library
 This is a php client library for sending sms via the Nasara Mobile platform

 Checkout the full documention at http://nasaramobile.com/documentation